 The Epic Flash driver, touted as being “the only driver awarded 20 out of 20 stars in the 2019 Golf Digest Hot List”, has been received extremely well by consumers and critics.

-It currently has an average rating of 4.8/5 (93% recommended) on the official Callaway website, which, considering the number of reviews, is pretty darn impressive.
+It received an average rating of 4.8/5 (93% recommended) on the official Callaway website, which, considering the number of reviews, is pretty darn impressive.